-1n the fall of 2017, construction will begin at the south end of NIT - the port's oldest and largest facility.
+In the fall of 2017, construction began at the south end of NIT - the port's oldest and largest facility.
 With the help of a \$350 million investment from the Commonwealth, the port will renovate and reconfigure the area to move cargo more swiftly, safely, and sustainably than ever before.
 When complete in 2020, the project will increase the terminal's annual capacity by 400,000 containers - or 46 percent - without adding an inch of real estate.
+The project also moves the major source of energy for cargo handling equipment from diesel fuel to clean electricity.

 The state's investment at NIT enabled the port to negotiate a new historic, long-term lease of its Virginia International Gateway (VIG) terminal in Portsmouth that gives the port oversight and operating rights at the facility until 2065.
 As part of a \$320 million project, the port is developing 60 unused acres inside VIG's 231-acre footprint to add 26 automated stacking cranes and expand the container yard.
 To accommodate the largest container vessels working in the Atlantic, the pier will be lengthened, four ship-to-shore cranes added and the rail operation expanded.
 The project will maximize industry-leading technology and double VIG's annual capacity to 1.2 million containers.
+The first of the new automated stacking cranes began operations in May of 2018.
+The project is expected to be complete in June of 2019.

 In fiscal year 2016, we executed a 40-year lease with the City of Richmond for the operating rights at Richmond Marine Terminal (RMT).
 A federal grant also allowed us to purchase a new mobile harbor crane for use at RMT, replacing an older, less efficient piece of equipment.
+We have recently been awarded two Road Surface Transportation grants that will allow us to modernize this facility and increase its capacity and operating hours.